dls-cipher/bts-workers/worker-website.md

 price_division:
     fixed: 7180 USD
     variable: 168000 USD
-duration: 13 months
+duration: 13 months (1 month buffer)
-start: 2018/10/10
+start: 2018/10/15
-end: 2019/11/11
+end: 2019/11/14

 ---

 # **Introduction**

-The initiative is a clear path to an updated, optimized and professionally managed BitShares.Org domain/website that will provide a professional and corporate experience to our visitors, clients and on-boarding businesses.
+The initiative is a clear path to an updated, optimized and professionally managed BitShares.org domain/website that will provide a professional and corporate experience to our visitors, clients and on-boarding businesses.
 In order to achieve that, the website will follow certain standards and active trends in order to gain top visibility and maintain online presence.
 First steps will involve pro-bono initial boosts to gain traffic.
-Zavod Premik and the worker manager are taking all legal responsibility and obligation towards the domain bitshares.org, its sub-domains and content/marketing that are being presented and related to it.
+Zavod Premik and the worker manager are taking all legal responsibility and obligation towards the domain BitShares.org, its sub-domains and content/marketing that are being presented and related to it.

 The community and eco-system have learned by now, that an unmanaged website/domain can be very damaging - re Brand, Marketing and Reputation (e.g. BitShares is not a DEX, BitShares is a Blockchain/Technology).
-After detailed analysis, reviews, legal advisory, opinions from other participants in our eco-system and professional experience, we've selected a team of people that will for the following 12 months dedicate their best hours and skills to constantly improve and enhance the bitshares.org website/online business presentation and support in every possible way.
+After detailed analysis, reviews, legal advisory, opinions from other participants in our eco-system and professional experience, we've selected a team of people that will for the following 12 months dedicate their best hours and skills to constantly improve and enhance the BitShares.org website/online business presentation and support in every possible way.

 # **Worker Intent**